nmorrison01/BiasThruBERT/README.md

 Access to this dataset is restricted, so we included a small sample of the text files we used to train the models.

 Code: \
+We added the BERT architecture and all the versions of the models we created.